gradually came into his own and established himself as one of rap's most successful MCs during the early 2000s. Like

 also courted a good deal of controversy during his rise to superstar status.
 Far more ink was spent on his legal issues and conflicts with other rappers, including fellow Southerner Lil' Flip

-, than his Katrina relief efforts and other humanitarian involvements.
+, than on his Katrina relief efforts and other humanitarian involvements.
 One notable event occurred on May 3, 2006, when T.I.

 's crew was caught up in a shooting after a show in Cincinnati.
 The crossfire left three people injured, while longtime friend and personal assistant Philant Johnson was fatally wounded.
 Despite such incidents, T.I.

 continued to flourish as the decade drew to a close, releasing three chart-topping rap singles and four Top Five pop hits between 2008 and 2009.
-His career took a breather in 2009, however, when the rapper entered an Arkansas prison to serve a year-long sentence related to federal gun charges.
+His career took a breather in 2009, however, when the rapper entered an Arkansas prison to serve a yearlong sentence related to federal gun charges.
 He was released from prison at the end of 2009, serving the rest of his sentence at a halfway house in Atlanta.

 , the rapper moved to the Columbia family of labels in 2013.
-Pharrell also executive produced his 2014 effort Paperwork, an album introduced by the single "About the Money" featuring guest artist Young Thug.
+Williams also executive produced his 2014 effort Paperwork, an album introduced by the single "About the Money" featuring Young Thug.
+It was T.I.